otabek7/QR_Code_Generator/README.md

 # QR_Code_Generator
 Enter a URL address and wait for the magic to happen!
-End result...a QR code to the address!
+End result...a QR code to the URL!
+Made with Node.js